Ten Rules For Finding The Right Pet For You And Your Family

 It is a good idea to do some research online or at the library as to how much care your pet will need.
 Try to find some locate owners you can visit with.
 Do you have enough time to properly feed and clean for it?
 Many pets get bored if they do not have enough one-on-one contact.
 This boredom can lead to a host of undesirable behaviors.

-Besides the initial cost of the pet, you will incur considerable expense in purchasing the pet a suitable home or cage.
-Over time, the cost of a good diet will far exceed whatever you paid for the animal.
-It may need expensive veterinary care, grooming and pet sitters as well.
+Besides the initial cost of your pet, you will incur a sizable expenses when purchasing a suitable cage for small pocket pets.
+Over time, the cost of a good diet for all pets will far exceed whatever you paid for it.
+Your pet is likely to need veterinary care and perhaps grooming and pet sitters as well.